earthly/website/blog/_posts/2021-05-05-docker-networking.md

   mynetwork:
 ```

-I’ve defined a user-defined network under the top-level networks section at the end of the file and called the network `mynetwork`.
-It’s a bridge type, meaning it’s a network on the host machine separated from the rest of the host network stack.
+I've defined a user-defined network under the top-level networks section at the end of the file and called the network `mynetwork`.
+It's a bridge type, meaning it's a network on the host machine separated from the rest of the host network stack.
 Following each service, I added the network key to specify that these services should connect to `mynetwork`.

-Let’s bring up the services again after the changing the Docker Compose YAML file:
+Let's bring up the services again after the changing the Docker Compose YAML file:

 ```shell
 $ docker-compose up -d